 Dr. Carmen Kennedy-Rogers serves as the senior program officer of K-12 Education for The Skillman Foundation.
 She leads the Foundation’s efforts to improve educational opportunities in Detroit.

 Prior to moving to Michigan, Maria worked for the Recovery School District (RSD) in New Orleans as the Director of Enrollment and Student & Family Services.
 She helped lead the creation of the district’s unified enrollment process.
-Maria was additionally a member of the RSD team responsible for launching the city’s first citywide truancy center, and early childhood care and education enrollment processes.

 Dr. Rosalyn Shahid supports the 313Reads Coalition through her seat at the Steering Committee.
 She has also co-facilitated 313Reads Community Conversations and is a member of the 313Reads Collective Action Team for the Family Literacy Community of Practice.